kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

   the port is open.
 If the remote system (the container) closes the connection immediately after it opens, this counts as healthy.

-{{< caution >}} Unlike the other mechanisms, `exec` probe's implementation involves the creation/forking of multiple processes each time when executed.
+{{< caution >}}
+Unlike the other mechanisms, `exec` probe's implementation involves the creation/forking of multiple processes each time when executed.
 As a result, in case of the clusters having higher pod densities, lower intervals of `initialDelaySeconds`, `periodSeconds`, configuring any probe with exec mechanism might introduce an overhead on the cpu usage of the node.
-In such scenarios, consider using the alternative probe mechanisms to avoid the overhead.{{< /caution >}}
+In such scenarios, consider using the alternative probe mechanisms to avoid the overhead.
+{{< /caution >}}

 ### Probe outcome